1031 Exchange Services

 Wendy takes great satisfaction in providing excellent customer service and knowing that her clients have completed a successful exchange transaction.
 You can reach Wendy at 925.476.1821 or by email at firstname.lastname@example.org

-Both Wendy and Erica have expertise in structuring build-to-suit and reverse 1031 exchanges as well as delayed exchanges.
-They are happy to take the time to explain the various types of exchange transactions to their potential clients and help ascertain which type of exchange would be most appropriate.
+Wendy has expertise in structuring build-to-suit and reverse 1031 exchanges as well as delayed exchanges.
+She is happy to take the time to explain the various types of exchange transactions to their potential clients and help ascertain which type of exchange would be most appropriate.
 We at Bankers Exchange Services look forward to providing you with the service you have come to expect and deserve.

 Lloyd W. Kendall, Jr., is a lawyer, practicing in the Bay Area since 1978 and specializing in real estate and tax law.
 His specialty is tax free exchanges and related areas of the law.
 He received much of his tax law education through his employment with the U.S. Treasury Department, Internal Revenue Service.
 Mr. Kendall formed and owned, Lawyers Asset Management, Inc. acting as "Qualified Intermediary" for tax free exchanges under Section 1031(a) of the Internal Revenue Code, until 2006 when his company merged with Commercial Capital Bank.
 He also served as tax counsel for several title companies and was the President of Equity Investment Exchange, Inc., a competitor owned by Mercury Title Companies of Colorado.
 He has lectured extensively throughout the U.S. providing continuing education for Lawyers and Realtors.